Is becoming a session musician right for me?

 There are numerous resources available to help session musicians enhance their skills, find opportunities, and navigate the music industry:

-- American Federation of Musicians (AFM): The AFM is a prominent musicians' union that provides support, networking opportunities, and resources for professional musicians, including session musicians.
+- American Federation of Musicians (AFM): Provides support, networking opportunities, and resources for professional musicians, including session musicians.

-- SoundBetter: A platform that connects musicians, producers, and audio engineers.
-Session musicians can offer their services for remote collaboration.
+- SoundBetter: A platform connecting musicians, producers, and audio engineers for remote collaboration.

-- AirGigs: An online marketplace where musicians offer their services, including session work, for remote collaboration.
+- AirGigs: An online marketplace where musicians can offer session services and connect with clients globally.

-- Berklee Online: Berklee College of Music offers online courses covering various aspects of music, including performance, production, and business.
+- Berklee Online: Offers online courses covering performance, production, and music business skills.

-- Coursera and Udemy: Platforms offering a wide range of online music courses, including instrument-specific courses and music production.
+- Coursera and Udemy: Provide a wide range of online music courses, including instrument-specific training and music production.

-- NAMM Show: The National Association of Music Merchants (NAMM) hosts an annual trade show that brings together professionals from the music industry.
+- NAMM Show: An annual trade show bringing together professionals from across the music industry.

-- SXSW (South by Southwest): An annual event that includes a music festival, conference, and trade show, providing networking opportunities for musicians.
+- SXSW (South by Southwest): Combines a music festival, conference, and trade show, offering networking opportunities for musicians.

-- Gearslutz: An online community and forum where audio professionals, including session musicians, discuss recording gear, techniques, and studio setups.
+- Gearslutz: An online community for audio professionals to discuss recording gear, techniques, and studio setups.

-- Recording Revolution: A website and YouTube channel offering tutorials on recording, mixing, and music production.
+- Recording Revolution: Offers tutorials on recording, mixing, and music production.

-- TalkBass: A community and forum dedicated to bass players, including session bassists.
+- TalkBass: A community forum for bass players, including session bassists.

-- Music Business Worldwide: A website providing news and insights into the global music industry, including trends, deals, and business developments.
+- Music Business Worldwide: Provides news and insights into the global music industry, including trends, deals, and business developments.

-- MusiCares: A charitable organization by the Recording Academy that provides financial, health, and wellness resources for musicians.
+- MusiCares: Provides financial, health, and wellness support for musicians.